Moving to Egypt

 The Egyptian market encourages investment from both companies and entrepreneurs particularly in areas that would facilitate the job market expansion.
 Entrepreneurs can find new emerging markets and opportunities as the country is actively promoting itself on a global scale.
 5000 Le is considered a good local salary that can provide a decent living.

-When choosing a neighborhood to live in Egypt you'll have to consider your budget, lifestyle and needs.
+When choosing a neighbourhood to live in Egypt you’ll have to consider your budget, lifestyle and needs.